Nemocas/AbstractAlgebra.jl/docs/src/misc.md

 how one may extend this interface.
 For the user-facing functionality of linear solving, see [Linear Solving](@ref solving_chapter).

+Notice that the functionality is implemented in the module `AbstractAlgebra.Solve` and the internal functions are not exported from there.

 ### Matrix normal forms

 To distinguish between different algorithms, we use type traits of abstract type